bagusardin25/bagusardin25/README.md

 ## Hi there 👋

+My is name is Bagus Ardin Prayoga
+⚡ Fun fact: I combine tech and psychology to create solutions that are both smart and human-centered

 <!--
 **bagusardin25/bagusardin25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.